isomerpages/moe-peitongpri/pages/Useful Information Links.md

 #### UNIFORM MATTERS

-Beau Voix Uniform and Jeep Sing Fashion are the appointed suppliers for MK uniforms.
+Beau Voix Uniform and Jeep Sing Fashion are the appointed suppliers for MK uniforms. <br>
 Please refer to the below image for more information on how to purchase the uniform.

 ![](/images/MK@Pei%20Tong/Uniform%20Suppliers_Flyer.jpg)